Networking and Research Projects

 2014

 From 2019 onwards we have collaborated with the Mondriaan Fund, Danish Art Foundation and Pro Helvetia to organise a shared study trip.
-Trips are coordinated by the Mondriaan Fund.
+In 2019 a study trip was organised to the United Arab Emirates and Pakistan, coordinated by the Mondriaan Fund.

 Between 2016 and 2018 Frame collaborated with the Helsinki International Artist Programme (HIAP), AV-arkki and Baltic Circle Festival and organised study trips to Asia and Oceania.
 Participants visited Tokio, Seoul, Shanghai, Hongkong, Melbourne and Sydney.